 For the account opening, a proof of identity has to be provided.
 Such proof is necessary due to the German money laundering legislation.
 There are three possible methods for legitimation which take a different amount of time.
 So you have a little influence on how long the account opening takes.

 The fastest way to prove identity is using the VideoIdent method.
 The method of legitimation has been possible in Germany since 2014.
-This requires an Internet-enabled PC / Tablet computer with webcam as well as the ID card / passport.
+This requires a Smartphone or an Internet-enabled PC / Tablet computer with webcam as well as the ID card / passport.
 For legitimation, a video chat with a bank employee takes place.
 The passport must be held into the camera so that the safety features can be checked.
 In addition, a photo of the applicant’s face is made.
 The VideoIdent procedure is free of charge for the applicant.

-DKB: Foreigners can also open an bank account.
+DKB: Foreigners can also open a bank account.
 Identity verification is possible at a local bank or a lawyer abroad.
 The lawyer or bank must complete the registration form and send it directly to the bank.
 The costs incurred for this are not covered by the DKB.
 The possibility of legitimation by a bank / attorney is not possible in all countries.

 Comdirect: Identity verification is possible with a notary.
 The costs incurred for this are not covered by the Comdirect.
 The possibility of legitimation by a notary is not possible in all countries.

-Alternatives to a german bank Account
+Alternatives to a German bank Account

 Opening a bank account at a German bank is not always possible for non-residents.
 The rejection rate is high and there can be various reasons, which are (unfortunately) not publicly communicated by the bank.
 If you have been rejected by German banks, think about opening a bank account in another European country.
 Most European Countries are a member of SEPA (Single European Payments Area) and Euro payments between SEPA countries are harmonized since 2014.
 Cross border Euro bank transfers within the SEPA area are as quick and cheap as within a single country.
 A German employer also cannot insist you open a German bank account for euro transfer, by SEPA regulation (Article 9) they are obliged to accept IBANs (International Bank Account Numbers) from other SEPA countries.
 The UK is part of SEPA and although the UK is not using the Euro, UK banks like TransferWise (Multi-Currency Account) and Revolut offer free Euro-IBAN accounts which are easier to open.
 Also if you are planning to transfer money to countries outside Europe, these banks offer very good exchange rates (Interbank Rates).